dotmailer/dotmailer-magento-extension/README.md

 ## Bug fixed

-- Major Re-factoring.
+- Magor Refactoring.
 - Cover all the code with testing.
 - Automation when subscriber is not imported yet.
-- Security improvement for api credentials.
+- Security improvment for api credentials.
 - Campaigns for multi website.
-- Mailcheck front end notice.
+- Mailcheck frontend notice.
 - Improve reset subscribers.
 - GeoIp redirection for the dynamic content.
 - Config table to store related data not to update on every request.